Do Antimicrobial Gym Clothes Actually Work?

 What's the difference between antimicrobial and moisture-wicking fabrics?

-Moisture-wicking moves sweat away from skin, while antimicrobial treatments actively kill bacteria.
+Moisture-wicking moves sweat away from skin, while antimicrobial treatments actively inhibit bacteria.
 Many modern gym clothes combine both technologies for maximum odor control.

 How long do antimicrobial treatments last in workout clothes?